kevinferg/perlin-pytorch/README.md

 - Several noise fields can be sampled in parallel
 - Modules are differentiable
 - Resolution, smoothness, and periodicity of noise can be configured
+- Noise fields can be fixed or trainable

 ## Examples
 The following examples each visualize 8 noise fields sampled for 10000 random points.